 You can look at your social data.
 What networks are working the best for you?
 What type of referrals is doing better for you?
 You know, Facebook, Enquiron, Google Groups, and Reddit.
 How many page views?
 How long are they staying on your website?
 This allows you to see how well you’re doing in your social media campaigns.

 You can even look at Campaigns.
-If you're doing organic campaigns, or you're using tracking domains, you can say, "Hey!
-Our data share promo did a really good job driving new users."
+If you’re doing organic campaigns, or you’re using tracking domains, you can say, “Hey!
+Our data share promo did a really good job driving new users.”
 We can also say that our AW office had a really low bounce rate, which is really great, and we saw a really high conversion rate with this campaign.
 But, nothing was better than our Google brand campaign as far as conversion rates go.
-But, as we look at the monetary value it still goes back to the AW office, that was doing the best for driving the most revenue.
+But, as we look at the monetary value it still goes back to the AW office, which was doing the best for driving the most revenue.
 People who bought from us there were having a much higher purchasing level.

 This is all from the Acquisitions tab on Google Analytics.
-I would start by looking at the different types of traffic that are coming to your site, and seeing where you're investing your time and your energy.
-Maybe, you're going to find some things that are surprising.
-We've had this happen for us.
-A number of times we've found very surprising results in our acquisition reports and we were able to invest more in a certain channel and drive up the RI even higher.
+I would start by looking at the different types of traffic that are coming to your site, and seeing where you’re investing your time and your energy.
+Maybe, you’re going to find some things that are surprising.
+We’ve had this happen to us.
+A number of times we’ve found very surprising results in our acquisition reports and we were able to invest more in a certain channel and drive up the RI even higher.

 If you’ve got any questions about the Acquisition reports inside Google Analytics please let us know.
 We’d love to know more about what you’re trying to find and help you get the most out of your data.
 Until next time, Happy Marketing.